REI: Location

 REI has a member owned co-operative headquartered in Kent, Washington.
 It is owned by its members, who each hold a single voting share.
 Members are entitled to a patronage dividend.
 A new headquarters campus in the Spring District of Bellevue, Washington, was announced in 2016 and planned to open in 2020.
 The sale of the new headquarters campus was announced in August 2020 amid the COVID-19 pandemic, with REI corporate employees shifting to remote work.

-Its flagship stores are in the Cascade neighborhood of Downtown Seattle, which opened in 1996; Bloomington, Minnesota; Washington, DC; New York City; and Denver, Colorado.
-It has distribution centers in Sumner, Washington; Bedford, Pennsylvania; and Goodyear, Arizona.
+The company has five flagship stores in major U.S. cities that include event rooms and indoor climbing walls.
+Their Seattle flagship, in the Cascade neighborhood of Downtown Seattle, opened in 1996.
+It was followed by flagship locations in Bloomington, Minnesota; the Uline Arena in Washington, D.C.; New York City; and Denver, Colorado.

 Membership

-REI is owned by its active members, persons who have paid a $30 lifetime membership fee.
-Each active member is entitled to vote for members of the company's board of directors and is eligible to receive a patronage dividend on qualifying purchases.
+REI is owned by its active members, persons who have paid a lifetime membership fee, which is currently $30.
+Each active member is entitled to vote for members of the company's board of directors, from among candidates approved by the incumbent board.
+Members are also eligible to receive a patronage "dividend" on qualifying purchases; this dividend is issued as store credit, not redeemable in currency.
 The lifetime fee was just five dollars in 1985.

-The annual reward is normally equal to 10% of what a member spent at REI on regular-priced merchandise in the prior year.
-The reward, which becomes unredeemable on December 31 two years from the date of issue, can be used as credit for further purchases.
+The annual reward is normally equal to 10% of what a member spent at REI on regular-priced merchandise in the prior year; it has no numerical relationship to REI's profits.

-REI members are allowed to buy returned/used/damaged goods at significant discounts at the REI Used Gear Sales.
-Other benefits of REI membership include discounts on rentals, deals on shipping charges, REI adventure trips, and shop services, as well as rock wall access at locations that feature indoor climbing walls.
-The locations include Flagship stores in Denver, Seattle, and Bloomington, as well as the Pittsburgh South Side Works store.
-Members also receive exclusive coupons throughout the year for around 20% off of full-price items.

 Governance

 REI is a Washington corporation governed by a board of 13 directors, including the CEO.
 Directors serve for terms of one or three years.
-Board candidates are selected by the REI Board Nomination and Governance Committee.
+Board candidates are selected by the REI board nomination and governance committee.
 In earlier years, board elections were competitive elections, with both board-nominated and self-nominated petition candidates.
 In recent years, REI eliminated the opportunity for petition candidates and has nominated only as many candidates as open positions.
 Members are mailed a ballot, and nominees must garner 50% of returned ballots; members may also vote online.
-While the board serves at the members' pleasure, there is no path to board membership without the approval of the Board Nomination and Governance Committee.
+While theoretically the board serves at the members' pleasure, there is no path to board membership without the approval of the board nomination and governance committee, and the incumbent board has the right to fill by appointment any board seats not filled by election.
 For 2014, its chief executive officer received compensation of approximately $2.71 million per year.